XRPLF/xrpl-dev-portal/content/gateway_guide.md

 _(**Reminder:** Don't send your secret to a server you do not control.)_

-### With Cold Wallets ###
+### Authorizing Trust Lines ###

-You may also enable `RequireAuth` for your cold wallet in order to use the [Authorized Accounts](#authorized-accounts) feature.
-The procedure to enable the RequireAuth flag for a cold wallet is the same as [with hot wallets](#with-hot-wallets).
+If you are using the [Authorized Accounts](#authorized-accounts) feature, then after enabling the `RequireAuth` setting for your cold wallet, users cannot hold balances issued by your cold wallet unless you first authorize their trust lines.

-If ACME decides to use Authorized Accounts, ACME creates an interface for users to get their Ripple trust lines authorized by ACME's cold account.
-After Alice has extended a trust line to ACME from her Ripple account, she goes through the interface on ACME's website to require ACME authorize her trust line.
-ACME confirms that it has validated Alice's identity information, and then sends a TrustSet transaction to authorize Alice's trust line.
+To authorize a trust line, submit a TrustSet transaction from your cold wallet, with the user to trust as the `issuer` of the `LimitAmount`.
+Leave the `value` (the amount to trust them for) as **0**, and enable the [tfSetfAuth](transactions.html#trustset-flags) flag for the transaction.

 The following is an example of using a locally-hosted `rippled`'s [`submit` command](rippled-apis.html#submit) to send a TrustSet transaction authorizing the (customer) account rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances of USD from the (cold wallet) account rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW: